jinjialij/jinjialij.github.io/_posts/2022-08-25-Redux-toolkit-query-list.md.md

 ---

 This is a study note memo for learning RTK query along with an [online course for RTK query, lesson 6](https://www.youtube.com/watch?v=HyZzCHgG3AY).
 RTK Query is a powerful data fetching and caching tool.
-Other alternatives:  Apollo Client, React Query, Urql, and SWR This article will go over basic content and an example for a GET api endpoint query.
+Other alternatives:  Apollo Client, React Query, Urql, and SWR.

 # RTK Query conetnt
 - Basic Apis and set up